 Tablet Bingo Games

-2012 may go down as the year tablet bingo gaming was really born.
-We are about to see tablets (both Apple and Android) take off in a big way.
+2012 was the year tablet bingo gaming was really born.
+We saw tablets (both Apple and Android) take off in a big way.
 One explanation for the way it has only been about three years for tablet-PCs to realize their own raison d’être is their operating systems.

 (The other reason is very obvious: the stunning leadership of Apple’s iPad line.)